 - Turn on soft music and bring out an activity that the individual particularly enjoys.

 With a little upfront planning, those diagnosed with dementia can stay calm and content during the Halloween season.
 The specially trained care team at At-Home Care Company is always on hand to offer strategies to help with the countless intricacies of dementia, and to partner with families with professional in-home care – as much or as little as needed, and always provided with compassion, patience, and skill.
-Contact us at (515) 292-2650 for additional information about why we’re a top-rated Des Moines dementia care provider as well as information about all of the nearby communities we serve.
+Contact us at (515) 292-2650 for additional information about why we’re a top-rated provider of dementia care in Des Moines, IA, as well as information about all of the nearby communities we serve.